Special Gift Offer

 By: Sherri RibbeySherri Ribbey

 Here’s a new idea for your foundation planting!
-These tough and long-blooming perennials are perfect for dressing up a shady area next to the house.
+These tough and long-blooming perennials dress up a shady area beside the house.

 Add perennials to your foundation planting